dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_solver_service.rst

 solvers can relieve you of the burden of any current and future development and optimization of hybrid algorithms that best solve your problem.

-This example selects Ocean software's :doc:`dwave-system </docs_system/sdk_index>` `LeapHybridSampler` class for using the Leap's cloud-based hybrid solvers.
+Ocean software's :doc:`dwave-system </docs_system/sdk_index>`
+`LeapHybridSampler` class enables you to easily incorporate Leap's hybrid solvers into your application:

 >>> from dwave.system import LeapHybridSampler
 >>> sampler = LeapHybridSampler()